stat545ubc-2023/Bog-Soil-Fluxes/README.md

 `App_for_A4 folder`: contains all the information required for the new version of the shiny app (designed for assignment B4).

-`Readme.md`: This readme file gives you information on the repository and the designation of the shiny app.
+`Readme.md`: This readme file gives you information on the repository and the designations of the shiny apps.

 **(For detailed documentation of each app, please check the README.md files under each app's folder)**